 To be approved for placement, you must meet the following criteria:

-• Be admitted to the School of Education.
+• Be advanced to the professional sequence.

 • Completion of all required coursework.